Nirmala-research/Nirmala-research/README.md

-- 👋 Hi, I’m @Nirmala Veeramani
+- 👋 Hi, I’m @ Dr. Nirmala Veeramani
 - 👀 I’m interested in Medical Image Analysis with AI
 - 🌱 I’m currently an active researcher @ SASTRA University
 - 💞️ I’m looking to collaborate on Image Processing with Machine Learning